xebia-os/spring-boot-react-maven-starter/README.md

 ## Features

-This starter comes bundled with following features:
+This starter comes bundled with the following features:

 1. Multi module Maven project: A multi module project to modularize backend and frontend code separately.
 2. Maven wrapper: So, you don't need to install Maven on your machine.